“Form is emptiness, emptiness is form,” says the Heart Sutra.

-PZI Zen Online Audio Excerpt- Guantin in the Pavilion Under the August Moon – The call and response of compassionate exchanges – air as breath of life.
+PZI Zen Online: Audio excerpt from Guanyin in the Pavilion Under the August Moon.
+Sarah Bender Roshi contemplates the call and response of compassionate exchanges.
+Air as breath of life.
 Anchored in the Heart Sutra.
-Dream of a room, barely there full of gifts for all times and places.
+Dream of a room, barely there, full of gifts for all times and places.
 As recorded August 23 2020.

 The Heart Sutra in the context of its relationship to koans and what koans are.
 I want to pursue that line a little bit.
 And the first thing to say about – probably the first attitude people have to koans is that they are a sort of tool, a gadget of some kind, and you use them and you concentrate on them, and you use them – a can opener for the mind

 The Heart Sutra, like any koan, contains the universe, and so you have to go in somewhere.
 I want to go in through the “Mantra of Great Magic.”
 Even the word “mantra” is, in a certain way, a reference to magic, a sort of portable access to reality that you can carry around with you.
 And the word “magic” is also used for the word “mantra,” so where we use “mantra” to produce magic, there’s a transformative quality about the mantra so that, when you repeat it, when you keep company with it, you end up in its world.